mikebader/project-shared-satisfaction/drafts/multiethnic-nhoods.md

 ![Distribution of neighborhood white population change](../analysis/images/supp-chgtert.pdf){#fig:supp-chgtert}

-\revision{Table} \ref{tab:desctert} \revision{reports the shares of residents of each race who report being satisfied by the tertile of white population change in their neighborhoods.
+\label{rev:desctert}\revision{Table} \ref{tab:desctert} \revision{reports the shares of residents of each race who report being satisfied by the tertile of white population change in their neighborhoods.
 Residents of all racial groups were less satisfied in neighborhoods that lost the largest share of whites than those that lost the fewest (or even gained white residents).
 The differences between the lowest and highest tertiles of white population change ranged from a 10 percentage point difference among white and Latinx residents to a 15.5 percentage point difference among Black residents (the difference among Asian residents was 13 percentage points).}

 \input{../analysis/tables/supp-desctert.tex}